inrae/RCaNmodel/paper/paper.md

 The associated user-friendly javafx GUI RCaNconstructor is specifically developed to facilitate the co-construction of such models with non-modellers.
-Together, RCaNmodel and RCaNconstructor ensure the traceability and replicability of food-web model developments, and provide a fast and efficient solution to handle the complex mathematical steps that arise from linear inverse modelling and polytope sampling in high dimensions.
-The software includes standard graphical outputs for the exploration of food-webs dynamics the detection of trophic controls, which are key questions in trophic ecology.
+Together, RCaNmodel and RCaNconstructor ensure the traceability and replicability of food-web model developments, and provide a fast and efficient solution to handle the complex mathematical steps that arise from dynamic linear inverse modelling and polytope sampling in high dimensions.
+The software includes standard graphical outputs for the exploration of food-webs dynamics and the detection of trophic controls, which are key questions in trophic ecology.

 # Statement of need